Native on every major desktop.

 All platform window detection is contained inside CurrentWindowManager.
 The constructor reads $XDG_CURRENT_DESKTOP and dispatches to the right backend.

-getCurrentWindow() { if (platform.contains("Hyprland")) return getCurrentWindow_Hyprland(); else if (platform.contains("GNOME")) return getCurrentWindow_GNOME(); else if (platform.contains("KDE")) return getCurrentWindow_KDE(); else if (platform.contains("Cinnamon")) return getCurrentWindow_Cinnamon(); // Windows handled at compile time }
+getCurrentWindow() { if (platform.contains("Hyprland")) return getCurrentWindow_Hyprland(); else if (platform.contains("GNOME")) return getCurrentWindow_GNOME(); else if (platform.contains("KDE")) return getCurrentWindow_KDE(); else if (platform.contains("Cinnamon")) return getCurrentWindow_Cinnamon(); else if (platform.contains("niri")) return getCurrentWindow_niri(); // Windows handled at compile time }

 HPR reads $XDG_CURRENT_DESKTOP and matches substrings via std::string::contains.
 Non-standard desktop session variables or nested compositor configurations may not resolve correctly.

 validateAndUpdateWindow_Cross runs on every return from every platform getter automatically.
-New backends inherit all normalization and noise filtering for free.
+It filters known system noise — including plasmashell, searchhost, and KWin JS runtime artifacts (js:: prefix outputs) — so they never appear in your tracking data.
+New backends inherit all of this for free.

 Your platform is supported.

-HPR runs natively on Hyprland, GNOME, KDE Plasma, Cinnamon, and Windows.
+HPR runs natively on Hyprland, GNOME, KDE Plasma, Cinnamon, niri, and Windows.
 No compatibility layers.